Ada Diamonds is named in honor of Lady Ada Lovelace

-Ada Diamonds is named in honor of August Ada King, Countess of Lovelace, an audacious and brilliant 19th century mathematician, mother, musician, socialite, and computer scientist who was affectionately known as the Enchantress of Numbers.
+We are named in honor of August Ada King, Countess of Lovelace, an audacious and brilliant 19th century mathematician, mother, musician, socialite, and computer scientist who was affectionately known as the Enchantress of Numbers.
 Lady Lovelace was a preeminent scholar in London, who regularly collaborated with and challenged other luminaries such at Charles Babbage, Michael Faraday, Charles Dickens, and Charles Darwin.

 Ada Diamonds is honored to have such a powerful scholar, mother, and visionary as our namesake.
 Her vision of "poetic science" inspires us to create pure science, pure diamonds, and pure poetry every day.
 We are proud to support initiatives in her honor to advance computing and women in STEM such as the Lovelace Medal and Ada Lovelace Day as part of our Sixth Element Program.
-Read more about Lady Ada Lovelace.